Blog

 Eating Disorders & Personality

 Eating disorders are considered a perfect storm illness, where multiple components intermingle to create the perfect opportunity for an eating disorder to develop.
-Eating disorders develop through a combination of genetic predisposition, circumstances, environment, existing mental health struggles and personality.
+Eating disorders develop through a combination of genetic predisposition, circumstances, environment, co-occurring psychiatric diagnoses and personality.

-While personality is not the sole factor in the development of an eating disorder, certain personality traits can make one more likely to develop an eating disorder, and some traits impact treatment outcomes.
+Personality is not the sole factor in the development of an eating disorder, but certain personality traits can make one more likely to develop an eating disorder while others can impact treatment outcomes.

 Personality